iCliniq Logo

 Welcome to icliniq.com.

 I can understand you must be upset about your condition lasting so long.
-You well described the symptoms and timings which are very important in your case.
-The symptoms you mention can present for many years harmlessly and at the time this accompanies other eating disorders such as bulimia nervosa (excessive eating) and anorexia nervosa (excessive fasting).
-I want to hear from you do you have certain symptoms suggestive those disorders as well.
+You have well described the symptoms and timings, which are very important in your case.
+The symptoms you mention can present for many years harmlessly, and at the time, they accompany other eating disorders such as bulimia nervosa (excessive eating) and anorexia nervosa (excessive fasting).
+I want to hear from you.
+Do you have certain symptoms suggestive of those disorders as well?

-Well, rumination is a functional disorder and it can resolve with time on its own but the one recommended therapy is diaphragmatic breathing.
-You can learn how to perform this at home by watching some videos available on youtube.
+Well, rumination is a functional disorder, and it can resolve with time on its own, but the recommended therapy is diaphragmatic breathing.
+You can learn how to perform this at home by watching some videos online.

-Secondly, you can start the tablet Ondansetron 8 mg (seratonin) thrice daily.
+Secondly, you can start the tablet Ondansetron 8 mg (serotonin) thrice daily.
 This medication will improve gastric accommodation to prevent the reflux of contents.
-The diagnosis of rumination can be confirmed with gastroesophageal manometry with impedance which is a test to measure the change in pressure across the stomach and esophagus while you do this rumination.
-This test is sometimes important because there are certain mimickers which present in the same way but have a completely different approach.
+The diagnosis of rumination can be confirmed with gastroesophageal manometry with impedance, which is a test to measure the change in pressure across the stomach and esophagus while you do this rumination.
+This test is sometimes important because there are certain mimickers that present in the same way but have a completely different approach.

 I hope this helps.